surfinzap/typopo/README.md

 	* (tm) or (TM) with ™
 	* +- or -+ with ±

+## Use-cases
+* copy-paste text into [my demo](http://surfinzap.github.io/typopo/), correct typos according your language and work with the result elsewhere; this useful especially:
+	* for typesetter, who wants to proofread raw text before pasting into InDesign
+	* for developer, who pastes User Interface messages, as it (besides everything else) replaces programmatic quotes with appropriate ones, and no further work with a text (like escaping characters) is necessary
+* clean-up script every time one of your editors saves text in a CMS
+* trigger an action in your favorite editor/CMS to correct typos anytime needed; youʼll clean most typos before getting to manual proofreading
+* call a script once your web content is loaded on a website to correct typos ad-hoc (or add Typopo to the process of generating a static website)

 Give me [feedback](#feedback) on what can be done better.

 ## Usage & Demo